 Nowadays, social media presence is expected from every business.
 The vast majority of businesses use digital platforms to make their brand be seen and heard, as well as connect with their target audience… But if only things were this simple.

-Most of the time, it’s because of improper and inconsistent tracking of progress that makes businesses end up with ineffective spent and failed social media campaigns.
-Monitoring the progress for digital marketing campaigns is as important as the quality of the content.
+Most of the time, it’s because of improper and inconsistent tracking of progress that makes businesses end up with ineffective spending and failed social media campaigns.
+Monitoring the progress of digital marketing campaigns is as important as the quality of the content.

-Marketing campaigns are investments, and just like every investment, it should have a proper return on investment (ROI).
+Marketing campaigns are investments, and just like every investment, they should have a proper return on investment (ROI).
 Otherwise, the investment becomes a loss for the business.